BransonGitomeh/misc/senior_be_dev_project.md

 * Update - we should be able to update existing objects
   * Validation optional

+optional - *every wrong request should return user-friendly message*

 ## Custom Endpoint

-There should be an endpoint which utilizes the Google Maps API in order to perform a geospatial search for objects near an address.
-The endpoint should UTILIZE the google maps API to geolocate an address to lat/lon - then we should do that geospatial lookup locally using the lat/lon provided by Google Maps
-So - > Google Maps, Address to Lat/Long -> Lat/Long to DB for geospatial search
-This can be implemented in whatever way you see fit, either finding all theaters near an address, or more specifically, searching for specific movies paying in theaters near an address.
+Create an endpoint that will find all theaters or movies playing near an address.
+You can implement it to search by movie or theater.
+Utilize the Google Maps API to perform the address lookup.

 ## One more thing

-You should think of this APP like it's first stage of the large enterprise system
+You should think of this APP like it's first stage of the large enterprise system.
 You shouldn't simplify your approach (Meaning: yes, you have a little app, but imagine that it's only the first part of requirements and tomorrow you will work on expansion of this app)
-So use your best approaches, and create architeture that can foreseen extension